-If your physician requests heart monitoring, get a Holter monitor or event monitor at Palos Hospital in Palos Heights, IL or at Palos Imaging & Diagnostics at the Palos Health South Campus in Orland Park.
+If your physician requests an external heart monitor, you can receive a Holter monitor or Event monitor at Palos Hospital in Palos Heights or Palos Imaging & Diagnostics at the Palos Health South Campus in Orland Park.
 If you have a current physician's order, please call 708.923.5300 to schedule your appointment for a heart monitor application.